simple-last-fm-scrobbler/sls/README.md

 **This project is unfortunately in a bit of a limbo.
 The app works, and is available on Google Play, but I don't have the time to maintain it on my own.**

-The Creator has left us but we will git on just fine.

 **If anyone wants to take part in developing this app further, I'm looking for contributors.
 Please email me, or just fork and code away.**

 **Pull requests are very welcome!**